-Strategies aren't usually enough information for the system to figure out how to use an index.
-In practice, the access methods require additional support routines in order to work.
+Sometimes, strategies aren't enough information for the system to figure out how to use an index.
+Some access methods require additional support routines in order to work.
 For example, the B-tree access method must be able to compare two keys and determine whether one is greater than, equal to, or less than the other.
 Similarly, the R-tree access method must be able to compute intersections, unions, and sizes of rectangles.
 These operations do not correspond to operators used in qualifications in SQL queries; they are administrative routines used by the access methods, internally.

 In order to manage diverse support routines consistently

 records the number of support routines used by an access method.